This is section is a comprehensive repository of research and reports produced by KRYSS Network.

-In 2019, we started on a research process to answer two dangerous assumptions, that: access to, and exercise of freedom of opinion and expression, is equal for all, and; social media platforms enable social and political freedom for everyone, women included.
-Being neutral is not the same as enabling equality, given how, historically, the idea of being neutral in effect generically adopts the status and experience of cisgender heterosexual men and overlooks the experiences of other groups, i.e. differentiated by gender identity, […]
+In 2019, we started on a research process to answer two dangerous assumptions, that: Being neutral is not the same as enabling equality, given how, historically, the idea of being neutral in effect generically adopts the status and experience of cisgender heterosexual men and overlooks the experiences of other groups, i.e. differentiated by gender identity, […]

 Voice, Visibility, and Influence: Towards Mapping Media Agents of Change for Gender Equality in Malaysia

 “Women in media” has been interrogated through research in many ways.
 Conventionally, it touches on the portrayal of women, women’s roles and responsibilities, and the structural challenges faced by women journalists in media.
 As such, “voice”, “visibility” and “influence” of women can take many forms in media.
 However, little research can be found on how […]

 Extremism and The “Progressive” Extremist in Malaysia: Towards Understanding the Constructions of Masculinity and Femininity through the Collective and Its Ideology

 Picture Taken from Lily Zheng’s Medium This paper begins with an ideological analysis of “violent extremism” and “extremism”, and argues that to effectively prevent violent extremism, there is an urgent need to better understand and counter-extremism.
 This paper makes a conscious distinction between “violent extremism” and “terrorism” and offers conceptual clarity on the definition of […]